carbon-language/carbon-lang/docs/design/interoperability/templates_and_generics.md

 ## Using Carbon templates from C++

+Carbon templates should be usable from C++.

-We plan to modify Clang to allow for extensions that will use Carbon to compile the template then insert the results into Clang's AST for expansion.
+For Carbon's reference toolchain, we plan to modify Clang to allow for extensions that will use Carbon to compile the template then insert the results into Clang's AST for expansion.

 This assumes low-level modifications to LLVM.
 We acknowledge this would be necessary, and may gate such a feature.